Tinyman392/EColiVariableGeneModels/README.md

 This script will parse the BV-BRC ftp directory created by the downloadFTP.sh script.
 It takes in various arguments as described below:
 - -f | --ftp : Specify the location of *genomes* directory in the *ftp* directory that was created by the *downloadFTP.sh* script.
 This is a required parameter.
 - -g | --gid : Specify a file containing a list of genome IDs to filter off of.
 This is an optional parameter
 - -o | --out_pref : Specify the prefix for output files and directories.
 The output will be *out_pref*.acc.plf/, out_pref*.con.fasta/, *out_pref*.cnts.tab, *out_pref*.plf.con.lst.
-This is an optional parameter, the default value is "outPref".
+This is an optional parameter; the default value is "outPref".
 - -n | --n_plf : Specify the number of top PLFs to get per genome.
-This is an optional parameter, the default value is 100.
+This is an optional parameter; the default value is 100.

 ``` bash
 parseFTP.py -f /PATH/TO/DOWNLOADED/ftp/genomes -o out_pref
 ```

 #### runKMC.sh

 This script will run the KMC tool on all fasta files contained within a specified directory.
 This is to be used on the fasta directory specified by the *-o | --out_pref* option from the *parseFTP.py* script.
 Specifically you'll want to use the *out_pref.con.fasta/* directory (replace "out_pref" with whatever you specified with the -o|--out_pref option).
 It also takes an additional output directory for all the KMC outputs.